-- a) Customer Requirements and Eligibility - (1) Customers served under Service Classifications No. 1, Service Classification No.1 VMRP(S), Service Classification No. 1 VTOU, and Service Classification No.16 (M188) who provide documentation of enrollment in a qualifying program as listed in Section I.B (Qualifying Low Income Customer) and are eligible for a fixed discount on their bill. - (2) Eligibility and enrollment must be renewed each year.
-To the extent that the Authority can automatically determine a Qualifying Low Income Customer's continued eligibility, the customer will not need to re-apply. - (3) Qualifying Low Income Customers whose continued eligibility cannot be automatically determined will be notified by the Authority as their enrollments expire.
+- a) Customer Requirements and Eligibility - (1) Customers served under Service Classifications No. 1, Service Classification No.1 VMRP(S), and Service Classification No. 1 VTOU, who provide documentation of enrollment in a qualifying program as listed in Section I.B (Qualifying Low Income Customer) are eligible for a fixed discount on their bill. - (2) Documentation of qualification must be dated no earlier than twelve (12) months prior to the date of application or renewal, - (3) Eligibility and enrollment must be renewed each fourteen (14) months.
+To the extent that the Authority can automatically determine a Qualifying Low Income Customer's continued eligibility, the Customer will not need to re-apply. - (4) Qualifying Low Income Customers whose continued eligibility cannot be automatically determined will be notified by the Authority as their enrollments expire.
 The Authority will allow such customers four (4) months from the expiration of their enrollments (the "Grace Period") to complete the renewal process.
 During the Grace Period, Qualifying Low Income Customers will continue to receive discounted charges.
 Qualifying Low Income Customers who do not complete the renewal process within the Grace Period and whose continued eligibility cannot be automatically determined by the Authority will become ineligible for the discounted charges until the renewal process is successfully completed.
-The Authority may extend the Grace Period in the event a state of emergency affecting the service territory is declared. - (4) The Authority may in its sole discretion limit participation in Long Island Choice by Qualifying Low Income Customers (defined in Section I.B above) as needed for consistency with New York State policy as set forth in Orders of the Public Service Commission.
+The Authority may extend the Grace Period in the event a state of emergency affecting the service territory is declared. - (5) The Authority may in its sole discretion limit participation in Long Island Choice by Qualifying Low Income Customers (defined in Section I.B above) as needed for consistency with New York State policy as set forth in Orders of the Public Service Commission.